NehalPatel/SDJIC-Angular/07 - ANGULAR_SERVICE_AND_DI.md

+## Definitions

+- **Service**: A reusable class that encapsulates focused logic or state (e.g., data access, business rules, utilities).
+Services are typically marked with `@Injectable()` so Angular can create and inject them where needed.
+- **Dependency Injection (DI)**: A design pattern where an external system (Angular's injector) supplies an object's dependencies instead of the object creating them itself.
+This improves modularity, testability, and reuse.
+In Angular, you declare dependencies (e.g., services) in constructors or via `inject()`, and the injector provides instances based on configured providers.

 ## Movie Subscription App — Step 1: Project and Basic Components

 This step guides students to create a new Angular project for a Movie Subscription app, then build two independent components (`Header` and `Menu`) each with its own Subscribe button and click handler.